omni/tokenbridge-contracts/deploy/README.md

 4. Adjust the parameters in the `.env` file depending on the desired bridge mode.
 See below for comments related to each parameter.

 5. Add funds to the deployment accounts in both the Home and Foreign networks.

-6. Run `node deploy.js`.
+6. Run `npm run deploy`.

 ## `NATIVE-TO-ERC` Bridge Mode Configuration Example.